Ad usum Delphini

 The original volumes each had an engraving of Arion and a dolphin, accompanied by the inscription in usum serenissimi Delphini (for the use of the most serene Dauphin).
 The collection includes 64 volumes published from 1670 to 1698.

 Beginning in 1819, a different series of Latin classics was published in England under the name Valpy's Delphin Classics by Abraham John Valpy.
-That series was edited by George Dyer, who produced 143 volumes; it shares little or nothing in common with the earlier, French series, notwithstanding the name.
-The French Dauphin Classics continued to be published contemporaneously with Valpy's, serving in classrooms across Europe and the Americas; the first American edition was published in Philadelphia, PA in 1804 while one European edition was published in Bassan as late as 1844.
+That series was edited by George Dyer, who divided up the works of the same authors into 143 volumes.
+This series mainly reprinted the commentary of the original Ad usum Delphini series, with updated texts and bibliographies from editions published in the intervening century.
+Both series were popular in Europe and the Americas.
+The first American edition was published in Philadelphia in 1804 while one European edition was published in Bassan as late as 1844.

-The expression Ad usum Delphini was sometimes used on other texts which had been expurgated because they contained passages considered inappropriate for the youth, and has been used pejoratively to indicate any work expurgated for the sake of younger audiences, and not just this series of Latin texts and commentaries.
+Editors of the Ad usum Delphini consciously censored classical works, deleting from the main texts passages they deemed obscene.
+The expression Ad usum Delphini is therefore sometimes used to refer to other texts which were expurgated because they contained passages considered inappropriate for the target audience (such as the youth).